syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/editing/edit.md

 The Editing functionalities can be performed based upon the primary key value of the selected row.
 If [`IsPrimaryKey`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridColumn.html#Syncfusion_EJ2_Grids_GridColumn_IsPrimaryKey) is not defined in the grid, then edit or delete action take places the first row.

+## How to make a Grid column always editable

+Make the Grid column always editable using the column template feature of the Grid.

+In the following example, the textbox is rendered in the Freight column using a column template.
+The keyup event for the Grid is bound using the [created](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_Created) event of the Grid, and the edited changes are saved in the data source using the `updateRow` method of the Grid.

+{% if page.publishingplatform == "aspnet-core" %}

+{% tabs %}
+{% highlight cshtml tabtitle="CSHTML" %}
+{% include code-snippet/grid/edit/column-edit/tagHelper %}
+{% endhighlight %}
+{% highlight c# tabtitle="Column-edit.cs" %}
+{% include code-snippet/grid/edit/column-edit/column-edit.cs %}
+{% endhighlight %}
+{% endtabs %}

+{% elsif page.publishingplatform == "aspnet-mvc" %}

+{% tabs %}
+{% highlight razor tabtitle="CSHTML" %}
+{% include code-snippet/grid/edit/column-edit/razor %}
+{% endhighlight %}
+{% highlight c# tabtitle="Column-edit.cs" %}
+{% include code-snippet/grid/edit/column-edit/column-edit.cs %}
+{% endhighlight %}
+{% endtabs %}
+{% endif %}

 ## See Also

 * [Update column value based on other column values in ASP.NET MVC Grid](https://www.syncfusion.com/forums/144466/update-column-value-based-on-other-column-values-in-asp-net-mvc-grid)